jazkarta/jazkarta.zoterolib/README.rst

   - Clear and Update Library - Clear all bibliographic references from the ``portal_catalog`` and re-fetch and index them.
-This button is red because for large libraries it is RAM intensive and can take a lot of time during which time the library will be incomplete as it builds itself back up from scratch.
+This button is red because for large libraries it is RAM intensive and can take a lot of time during which the library will be incomplete as it builds itself back up from scratch.
 This should only be necessary after having e.g. changed the citation style for the library.

-NOTE: If the citation style is changed on the Zotero Library edit form, it is necessary to run Clear and Update Library to refresh all the records and see the new style, since the formatted records are pulled in directly from the Zotero API.

 - Updates can optionally be performed asynchronously in batches using Celery.
   This is recommended when working with libraries containing more than a few hundred